Assisi Travel Advice

 The return transfer to Rome Fiumicino usually leaves Assisi around mid-morning – in time to arrive about 13:00 for check-in for afternoon flights from Rome.

 What if I can’t make the minibus transfer?

-There are no public coach services to Assisi from the airport so train travel is best.
+There are no public coach services to Assisi from the airport so train travel is necessary.

-Train tickets for the entire journey can be bought from the machines in the Arrivals Hall (approx 40 euros single)
+Train tickets for the entire journey can be bought from the multi-lingual machines in the Arrivals Hall (approx 40 euros single)

 1. Take the airport shuttle train (30 mins) to Rome Termini Station

 2. Take a mainline train to Assisi (1 hour 40 to 2½ hours).
 Some services involve a change.

-3. On arrival at Assisi Station take a taxi to St Anthony’s Guesthouse, Via Galeazzo, Centro Isotorico, Assisi (4km, 15-20 euros).
+3. On arrival at Assisi Station, take a taxi to St Anthony’s Guesthouse, Via Galeazzo, Centro Isotorico, Assisi (4km, 15-20 euros).
 Ask for the ‘Suore Americane’!

-Rail tickets can be bought from machines in station ticket halls/platforms as well as at the ticket office (or the café on some stations).
-In Assisi, there is a travel agent in the town centre who will book and sell you a train ticket the day before travel.
-Don’t forget to validate your ticket in the small stamping machines on the platforms before boarding – or risk a fine.
+Rail tickets can also be bought from machines in most station ticket halls/platforms as well as at the ticket office (or the station café).
+In Assisi, there is an English speaking travel agent who will book and sell you a train ticket the day before travel.
+Don’t forget to validate your ticket before boarding the train in the small yellow stamping machines on the platforms – or risk a fine.

 Visit the Trenitalia website for timetables, prices and connections to Assisi.